Christopher M. Joseph

 2000 to 2002.
 Mr. Joseph joined Joseph, Hollander & Craft in August of 2002.

-Membership and Ratings: Mr. Joseph is a member of the Kansas, Topeka, and Douglas
+Membership: Mr. Joseph is a member of the Kansas, Topeka, and Douglas County Bar

-County Bar Associations.
-He serves on the KBA criminal law committee and chairs the TBA
+Associations.
+He serves on the KBA criminal law committee and chairs the TBA legislative

-legislative committee.
-He is a member of the Kansas and National Associations of Criminal
+committee.
+He is a member of the Kansas and National Associations of Criminal Defense

-Defense Lawyers.
-He served on the Bench-Bar Committee for the United States District Court
+Lawyers.
+He served on the Bench-Bar Committee for the United States District Court for the

-for the District of Kansas from 2009 to 2010 and as the Chair of the Merit Selection Panel for the
+District of Kansas from 2009 to 2010, the Chair of the Merit Selection Panel for the

-reappointment of a federal magistrate judge in 2010.
-He is a Fellow in the Litigation Counsel of
+reappointment of a federal magistrate judge in 2010, and a member of the Tenth Circuit Merit

-He has earned Martindale-Hubbell Law Directory's highest "AV" rating for lawyers, and he is
+Ratings: Mr. Joseph has earned Martindale-Hubbell Law Directory's highest “AV” rating for

 Publications: "Is Scienter an Element of Criminal Securities Fraud in Kansas?," 48 U. Kan.
 L.